Explaining the Basics Working and Requirements of Rectifier Circuits

 Working Principle of Rectifier Circuits

 Rectifier circuits work simply by turning the AC power source into a DC power source.
-It comprises diodes interlocked across the system to create a forward-only movement of electrons to power devices.
-When AC flows through a rectifier circuit, the diodes eliminate negative voltage swings from the AC source.
-Therefore, it leaves the positive voltage only.
-A simple diode only allows current flow in one direction, blocking current flow in the reverse direction.
+They comprise diodes interlocked across the system to create a forward-only movement of electrons to power devices.

-(Diode bridge diagram)
+(Diode ridge diagram)

 4. Precautions for the Design of the Rectifier Circuit

-There are precautions that you need to consider when designing a rectifier circuit in any electrical device.
 To clarify, we discuss the most important precautions that will affect the choice of rectifier design.

 Positive Half-Cycle

-During the positive half cycle, the voltage which appears across the anode and cathode is positive.
-It means that the diode is forward-biased.
 Assuming that the circuit connects to an ideal diode and the power rating is constant.
 Peak voltage is Vm, referred to as the peak voltage value without voltage drops.

-However, we should consider the voltage drop on certain diodes as a silicon diode with 0.7V(voltage drop).
-It only gets forward biased when the applied input voltage exceeds the threshold voltage (0.7V).
+It only gets forward biased when the applied input voltage exceeds the thre hold voltage (0.7V).
 Hence, the circuit starts conducting.

 Peak voltage = Vm – 0.7V( voltage drop)